sighook/refluxion/README.md

 ## Injection

-If your network card supports 5GHz networks, you must check if your card supports also [https://www.aircrack-ng.org/doku.php?id=injection_test](injection attacks).
+If your network card supports 5GHz networks, you must check if your card supports also [injection attacks](https://www.aircrack-ng.org/doku.php?id=injection_test).

 You will need this in future.